 Although most people have successful outcomes, there is a risk of death

 and serious problems during surgery.
 About 5% or less of people having

 Even if valve

 replacement surgery is a success, you may have problems after surgery, such

-viable treatments for aortic valve regurgitation.
+For most people, surgery to repair the aortic valve is not an option.
 This is because of the very

 Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & Stephen Fort, MD, MRCP, FRCPC - Interventional Cardiology

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.